blue-jay/blue-jay.github.io.hugo/content/generation/index.md

 of **collection** which means it references other .json files with a **config.parse** value of **single**.

-The **flight** package is a helper package that reduces a lot of code from the controller.
+The **lib/flight** package is a helper package that reduces a lot of code from the controller.
 It contains functions to simplify the use of flash messages, form validation, form repopulation, and URL parameters.